shilpancs/Case-Study-/CaseStudyTarget/CaseStudy/README.md

-Android Application using Jetpack compose, Retrfoti, Coil, Hilt to show list of Product deal items from an API and on tap of each item a detailed view of the product is shown in a new page.
+Android Application using Jetpack compose, Retrofit Network Library, Coil to load images from the server url, Hilt for dependency injection is used to show list of Product deal items from an API and on tap of each item a detailed view of the product is shown in a new page.